ashishjoshi1995/rasa2/data/nlu.md

 - is there a way to make online topup recharge
 - can I buy topup online
 - can i buy credit online

+## intent:register_intent
+- I want to register online
+- register me to your online platform
+- please register me to the online portal
+- register me
+- i want to make my registration
+- registration
+- I want to make registration to the online portal
+- register me to the the online portal

 ## intent:prepaid_credit_loan
 - can I get credit loan